A non-Standard Standard Model: Trans-representation and anomaly cancellation

+Let's write down matter field contributions for each phase space region.
 For $\bs{S}_0$, let $\Bold{H}^{++}$ represent an element in the $(\bs{3},\bs{2})$ representation and $\D^{++}_0$ its associated covariant derivative.
 The superscripts refer to the sign of the strong and electric charges (in that order).
 Assuming there are $s$ fermion generations,